Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite demographics: Population-averaged stellar and DM phase-space offsets

 Figure~\ref{fig:e_am_envelopes} shows the relation between the stellar--to--DM mean specific energy ratio and the corresponding mean specific angular momentum ratio across the full range of tested infalling satellite populations.
 The upper panel includes all stripped particles, while the lower panel shows results restricted to particles with final radii $r>100$~kpc.

-Three distinct components are shown: accreted material from satellites, the central cluster and halo stars, and the combined central and accreted stars and DM.
+Three distinct components are shown: stars and DM stripped from accreted satellites, stars and DM associated with the pre-existing central galaxy and cluster halo, and the combination of both.
 For each choice of infall stellar mass function, this central response corresponds to a merger with the most massive satellite that has at least a 50 per cent probability of occurring given the total expected number of infalling satellites, capturing how the central component responds to the typical largest merger implied by each satellite population.
 To construct the combined accreted and central ratio, we then assume that the accreted and central components contribute equal amounts of DM mass, corresponding to a scenario in which the cluster has doubled its mass through the accretion of satellites, while allowing the stellar mass contributions of the two components to differ.

 As discussed in Section \ref{sec:energy_transfer}, mergers never drive a very significant response from either the cluster halo or central galaxy in our simulations.
 As a result the variation due to the cluster response is small compared with the variation due to accreted material.